 The BC SPCA also recommends that there should be a clearly defined ethics and animal welfare component in all higher education courses in the biological sciences with emphasis on understanding the needs of animals and human responsibility toward them, which should encourage students to explore the ethics of animal use.

-For other animals kept in confinement for teaching purposes, see the BC SPCA position statement on Classroom Pets.
+For other animals kept in confinement for teaching purposes, see the BC SPCA position statement on Animals in Schools.

 Background updated – September 2015